 SMAP is one of four Tier 1 missions recommended by the National Research Council's Committee on Earth Science and Applications from Space (http://smap.jpl.nasa.gov).
 The science goal is to combine the attributes of the radar (high spatial resolution) and radiometer (high soil moisture accuracy) observations to provide estimates of soil moisture in the top 5 cm of soil with an accuracy of 0.04 m3/m3 at 10 km resolution, and freeze-thaw state at a spatial resolution of 1-3 km.
-The payload consists of an L-band radar (1.26 GHz; HH, VV, HV) and an L-band radiometer (1.41 GHz; H, V, U) sharing a single feed horn and parabolic mesh reflector.
-The reflector is offset from nadir, and rotates about the nadir axis at 14.6rpm, providing a conically-scanning antenna beam with a constant surface incidence angle of approximately 40°.
-SMAP has been launched on 31st January 2015 into a 680 km near-polar, sun-synchronous orbit with an 8-day exact repeat cycle and 6am/6pm Equator crossing time.
+The payload consists of an L-band radar (1.26 GHz; HH, VV, HV, and VH) and an L-band radiometer (1.41 GHz; H and V) sharing a single feed horn and parabolic mesh reflector.
+The reflector is offset from nadir, and rotates about the nadir axis at 14.6rpm, providing a conically-scanning beam with a constant surface incidence angle of approximately 40°.
+SMAP was launched on 31st January 2015 into a 680 km nearpolar, sun-synchronous orbit with an 8-day exact repeat cycle and 6am/6pm Equator crossing time.
 The scan configuration yields a 1000 km swath, with a 40 km radiometer resolution and 1-3 km synthetic aperture radar resolution (over the outer 70% of the swath) that provides global coverage within 3 days at the Equator and 2 days at boreal latitudes.
-One of totally nine flights is designed over an extended flight area covering the main part of an Aquarius radiometer footprint (Figure 1-2).
-This flight is planned to be undertaken on the day when the coverage of Aquarius, SMAP, and SMOS will be available, in order to validate Aquarius radiometer observations and inter-compare radiometer observations between three missions.
-Each of flights for SMAP validation is planned in coincidence with the coverage of both SMAP radiometer and radar so that SMAP active-passive products will be available to compare with SMAPEx observations.
+Totally eight flights are designed over a flight area covering at least one SMAP radiometer footprint (Figure 1-2).
+Each of flights is planned in coincidence with the coverage of SMAP radiometer for SMAP validation.